security-notes/infobyte-faraday-wiki/Installation-Community.md

 `<api_uri>http://127.0.0.1:5985</api_uri>`

+If you are using SSL you need to use https in your configuration.
+For example use https://192.168.0.20 when you are using an nginx server with SSL enabled and faraday-server is listening on 192.168.0.20.

 #### Running

 Once you have already configured the client and have Faraday Server running, you simply have to run: